josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🇮🇷_Data_Wars_IRGC_Edition/README.md

 - repeated low-level operational disruption;
 - attacks across several sectors;
+- attacks distributed across several regions;
 - recurring use of weakly protected control systems;
+- repeated targeting of the same controller families or exposed interfaces;
 - data theft from institutions with public responsibilities;
 - incidents clustered around military escalation;
 - movement from reconnaissance into machinery;
+- repeated forced use of manual fallback;
+- cross-sector timing between water, energy, telecommunications, transport, or banking;
 - or a growing gap between what institutions know internally and what affected people are told.

 The campaign effect comes from accumulation.

+A mediocre intrusion into one local system may be opportunism.

+Similar intrusions appearing repeatedly across the same essential sector deserve greater scrutiny.

+Similar intrusions appearing across several interdependent sectors in the same geography or narrow time window would be a more serious signal again.

 The state does not need to stop functioning completely for confidence in the state to be damaged.

+Nor does every component of a campaign need to share the same operator.

+Strategic effect may emerge from coordinated activity, copied methods, proxy participation, opportunistic criminal exploitation, or several of these at once.

 ---